dipo0x/Loan-App-API/README.md

 ```bash
 git clone https://github.com/adesiyanoladipo/oladipo-demo-credit.git
 ```
-Ensure that you have NodeJS, Redis, MySQL and Redis on your machine.
+Ensure that you have NodeJS, MySQL and Redis on your machine.
 You could use their cloud services.
 Navigate to the root directory of the project in a terminal.
 ```bash
 cd oladipo-demo-credit